brettz9/license-badger/README.md

 third-party dependencies into their final distribution files and/or repo via a copy routine.

+Projects may do this to take advantage of npm versioning but instead of only deploying to clients that have the capability to install `dependencies`, they may wish to deploy to Github-based hosting services (such as Github Pages) which normally wouldn't bring in `node_modules` yet can host static files copied into a repository.

-Such projects may not wish to either:
+Other current solutions may not be desired becayse a project may not wish to be forced to either:
 - include all of `node_modules` and use actual `bundledDependencies`, creating a potentially very large repository
 - use the likes of [rollup-plugin-license](https://www.npmjs.com/package/rollup-plugin-license)
-  to grab licenses while pulling in modules during a bundling routine, perhaps because the project wishes instead for their source to be usable within a live ESM browser version for rapid debugging/development which has no need of a bundling step (or wish not to need the bundling step for the ESM version).
+  to grab licenses while pulling in modules during a bundling routine (as useful as this can be), perhaps because the project wishes instead for their source to be usable within a live ESM browser version for rapid debugging/development which has no need of a bundling step or wish has a bundling step but is not needed for an online demo.

-Projects may do this to take advantage of npm versioning but instead of only deploying to clients that have the capability to install `dependencies`, they may wish to deploy to Github-based hosting services (such as Github Pages) which normally wouldn't bring in `node_modules` yet can host static files copied into a repository.

 Current license checking tools typically only allow checking dependencies or devDependencies, or they allow checking selected packages without transitive